stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 we either generate or keep around at each level.
 For instance, if only a face-list is required at the finest level, we only need to generate one of the six topological relations: the vertices incident each face.
-When we do keep VtrLevels around in memory (as is the case with the `FarTopologyRefiner
+When we do keep Vtr::Levels around in memory (as is the case with the `FarTopologyRefiner
 <far_overview.html>`__) we do have do have the opportunity to prune what is not
 strictly necessary after the refinement.
-Just as with construction, whatever classes are privileged to construct a *VtrLevel* are likely those that will be privileged to prune its contents when needed.
+Just as with construction, whatever classes are privileged to construct a *Vtr::Level* are likely those that will be privileged to prune its contents when needed.